 - Sec.1.
 No team shall be allowed to compete in USSSA sanctioned leagues or tournaments without paying their National Team registration fees to the association.
 Tournament and league directors must ensure that all participating teams are properly registered in the USSSA online system prior to the beginning of an event. - Sec.2.
-A team must be composed of not more than twenty eligible players.
-Coaches or managers in the adult divisions must be included in the twenty in order to be eligible to play. - Sec.3.
+A, B, C and Rec / All-Star teams must be composed of not more than twenty eligible players.
+USA Elite Select rosters are not limited.
+Coaches or managers in the adult divisions must be included on the roster in order to be eligible to play. - Sec.3.
 The cut-off date for adding players to the roster shall be determined by the State Director. - Sec.4.
 Team sponsor travel expense monies may be awarded at all USSSA tournaments.
 A team winning a tournament and advancing to a higher tournament may be allowed expense money in accordance with advance rules governing the tournament, which rules shall be promulgated by the National Headquarters of the association and are consistent with the constitution of the USSSA.
 Such expense monies shall be presented to the team and not the individual players and must be used by the team to offset team expenses.
 The same rule shall apply to any such rule governing league winners advancing to tournaments - Sec.5.
-A State Director has the authority to reclassify any team during the current season except when a team has been reclassified by the USSSA Fastpitch National Committee.
+A State Director has the authority to reclassify any team during the current season except when a team has been reclassified by the USSSA Fastpitch National Committee

 ARTICLE IV.
-INDIVIDUAL PLAYER ELIGIBILITY
+INDIVIDUAL PARTICIPANT ELIGIBILITY